 Thonburi United 1 North Bangkok University 1 (Monday 10th January 2022) Thai League 3 Bangkok (att: c200)

-Most games in Thai League kick off at 3.30pm, so spotting a rare Monday fixture I was keen to set out on another exploration in my early days as a Bangkok resident.
+Most games in the Thai League kick off at 3.30pm, so spotting a rare Monday fixture, I was keen to set out on another exploration in my early days as a Bangkok resident.
 I double checked online to confirm the game, such is the scarcity of Monday football.

 This is where I came slightly unstuck.
-I got off where I thought I needed at Sakhon Kasem Intersection from where it was my intention to catch a bus along Phutthamonthon Sai 4 Road.
-However, after a short wait I got anxious and hailed down a taxi.
+I got off where I thought I needed to at Sakhon Kasem Intersection, from where it was my intention to catch a bus along Phutthamonthon Sai 4 Road.
+However, after a short wait, I got anxious and hailed a taxi.

 The surroundings looked most pleasant on this beautiful afternoon.
 The toilets were pristine, but the stadium was lacking in catering facilities.
 The United supporters were friendly, with the louder ultras at the rear drinking beers that they’d brought with them.

-The early stages of the game were scrappy, with referee Wisarut Kantawong looking to let plenty go so play had a chance to flow.
-It did indeed gradually improve as North Bangkok’s Russian forward Sergei Tumasyan missing a good opportunity with a free header.
+The early stages of the game were scrappy, with referee Wisarut Kantawong looking to let plenty go so that play had a chance to flow.
+It did indeed gradually improve as North Bangkok’s Russian forward Sergei Tumasyan missed a good opportunity with a free header.

 The refs’ patience finally gave way when he produced the first of what would finally amass to seven yellow cards in the thirty-fourth minute.
-University’s Passakorn Khumthared had been offending consistently and could have no complaints.
+University’s Passakorn Khumthared had been consistently offending and had no complaints.

 While they recovered and received their briefings, I headed for a little walk to the nearby convenience store in the corner of the car park to top up on snacks and refreshments.
 I was wishing I had advanced local knowledge and had taken some beers.

-The match was entertaining an even in the second period.
-Seven minutes in the hosts restored parity.
+The match was entertaining and even in the second period.
+Seven minutes in, the hosts restored parity.
 North Bangkok’s goalkeeper Sanan Amkerd badly scuffed a clearance.
-United substitute Narathip Kruearanya made no mistake firing into an empty net.
+United substitute Narathip Kruearanya made no mistake, firing into an empty net.

 Home forward Taiga Matsunaga seemed a clever footballer and wasn’t shy to demonstrate his tricks on the ball as he tried to find a winner for his side.
-The away team responded with a fine move which resulted in a low cross which Naphawit Tonyim’s side footed effort hit goalie Wiyawattana.
+The away team responded with a fine move, which resulted in a low cross, which Naphawit Tonyim’s side-footed effort hit the goalie Wiyawattana.

 I had uploaded the Bolt taxi App onto my phone and decided to give it a go.
 A cab arrived within fifteen minutes.
-The driver on this occasion Liverpool FC daft and desperate to try and have a conversation about the glory days John Barnes, Kenny Dalglish and co.
+The driver on this occasion, Liverpool FC daft, and desperate to try and have a conversation about the glory days of John Barnes, Kenny Dalglish and co.

 Samutsakhon City 1 FC Bangsaotong 0 (Saturday 4th June 2022) Thailand Amateur League Bangkok Perimeter Final (att: c350)